VaculikOndrej/TransferLearningRBP/README.md

 # Transfer Learning RBP

+Link to the related scientific work: **TO BE ADDED**

-This repo allows to pre-train a baseline model on the binary data composed of positive and negative binding sites of various RNA binding proteins (RBP), and then uses the gained knowledge to fine-tune it on individual protein datasets to get an optimal performance, especially for proteins with insufficient amount of training data.
+This repository allows to pre-train a baseline model on binary data containing positive and negative binding sites of various RNA binding proteins (RBP).
+The resulting model can be further fine-tuned on individual protein datasets to achieve an optimal performance, particularly benefiting proteins with limited training data.

-Currently, users must use our data or prepare their own in the following **.tsv** form:
+Currently, users have the option to utilize our provided data or prepare their own datasets using the following **.tsv** format:

 `header RNASequence  EvolConservation  secStruct  label`